Azkanorouzi/Post-Gem/README.md

 ## 🚨 **Important Note**

 To run this project, you need to provide your own **Supabase credentials** or use the ones I have shared here.
-Without the credentials, the authentication and Supabase functionalities will not work. 🔑
+Without the credentials, the authentication and Supabase functionalities will not work. just copy the below credentials into your .env and you should be good to go!🔑

 ```txt
 SUPABASE_URL="https://frmviyhtjjoqpstcaiqa.supabase.co"